onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

 in the token (`data_readonly`, `data_path`, `data_objectid`).
 In a typical scenario, you may want to allow readonly access to a certain subset of your data.
 In rare cases, you can use an `api` caveat to enable a very specific API operation that you want to be publicly available in your name.
-Remember than `api` and *data access caveats* [do not go together](#data-access-caveats).
+Remember that `api` and *data access caveats* [do not go together](#data-access-caveats).

 * It may be reasonable to use an `interface` caveat and specify the interface